ddmng/ha2-firebase/README.md

-# hyperapp TODO on Firebase
+# Hyperapp V2 TODO on Firebase

 Exploring the new [Hyperapp](https://github.com/hyperapp/hyperapp) V2 WIP.
 A test with Firebase and PWA.